Liquidity and leverage

 Questions

-What proportion of the assets (that the trustees envisage selling in response to an LDI manager’s collateral call) have the trustees delegated unlimited authority to a third-party to sell?
+Over what proportion of the assets (that the trustees envisage selling in response to an LDI manager’s collateral call) have the trustees delegated unlimited authority to a third-party to sell?

 Do the trustees have a single authorised signatory list or multiple authorised signatory lists?